rcman/BPI-F3/README.md

 **mkdir ~/work**

-Now copy the initrd-6.1.15 with the command blow.
+Now copy the initrd-6.1.15 with the command below.
 **cp initrd.img-6-1-15 ~/work/**

 Download